basifat/simplecontent/03-content-style-guide.md

 ### Body

-There will be multiple headings and subheadings in the body of your content.
-It allows the reader to swiftly browse through your content and identify the information that is important to them.
+Your content will have multiple headings and subheadings.
+This high-level and logical breakdown of your content will allow readers to swiftly browse through your content and identify the information that is important to them.

-Add headers and subheadings to assist your readers in understanding the topic better:
+Use the following sources to create headers and subheadings to make your content stand out:

-1. See the official Python documentation if you require documented information about your topic or notion.
+1. The official Python documentation, if you require documented information about your topic.
-2. Use StackOverflow and GitHub to find several examples showcasing the usage of the topic.
+2. StackOverflow and GitHub for code examples that showcase the usage of your topic.
-3. Come up with your own examples that provide the opportunity to explain the topic further.
+3. Come up with other own examples that further clarify your topic.

-Example breakdown:
+Example headline/subheading breakdowns:

 - ##### Understanding the Python zip() Function
+This first header talks about the generic introductory information about the zip function.
+It provides the reader with additional context following the introduction.
+At least 2 concrete examples must support this section.

 - ##### Using zip() in Python
   - Passing n Arguments
   - Passing No Arguments
   - Passing One Argument
   - Passing Arguments of Unequal Length

+This second header breaks down the usage of the zip function into further subsections.
+In this section, the reader gets to understand specific additional information about using the zip function.
+At least 2 concrete examples must also support each subsection.

 - ##### Looping Over Multiple Iterables
   - Traversing Lists in Parallel
   - Traversing Dictionaries in Parallel